vojtechmusilek/skyspark-tweaks/README-chrome.txt

 - Added faster project picker with autofocus and realtime fuzzy search (can be enabled in settings)
 - Changed text matching to not match if and else
+- Fixed text search preserving in Editor when hashing is not available

 2.0.0:
 - Rebuilt with performance in mind from the ground up